Hong Kong leader raises prospect of controversial legal request to Beijing

 The pair, who represent a new breed of more radical activists moving into the political mainstream, had their swearing-in oaths invalidated last month over language and a banner that was deemed derogatory to China.

-"Apart from the case in court....there is a high possibility that other things might be triggered by their oaths and their words and actions afterwards," Leung said, explaining why he had postponed a trip to Beijing.
+"Apart from the case in court ... there is a high possibility that other things might be triggered by their oaths and their words and actions afterwards," the chief executive said, explaining why he had postponed a trip to Beijing.

+In response, the two lawmakers said in a joint statement that if an interpretation was to take place, it would mean the Chinese Communist Party ruled over Hong Kong directly.

 Pressure has built in recent weeks from local Beijing loyalists and the president Legislative Council last week delayed their swearing-in until the High Court rules.